-The Group's other expenses, net, decreased by approximately US\$1.3 million from approximately US\$5.4 million for the year ended 31 December 2022 to approximately US\$4.1 million for the year ended 31 December 2023.
-There was no material change in the amount.
+The Group's other expenses, net, decreased by approximately US\$3.1 million from approximately US\$4.1 million for the year ended 31 December 2023 to approximately US\$1.0 million for the year ended 31 December 2024.
+The decrease was mainly attributable to the decrease in non-operating expenses during the year.